zowe/zac/meetings/2019-10-02/Agenda.md

 LTSR Base
 - Installation does not purtubate the existing configuration.
 Including Plugins(CLI/Desktop/APIML) are stable outside of Zowe
-Logging / Tracing / Debugging / Diagnostics - Cogent logging that is inspectable and consistent - Conformance (get squad feedback on their ability to support)
+- Version migration (ability of Vn-1 to tolerate config changes in Vn to support migration) Logging / Tracing / Debugging / Diagnostics - Cogent logging that is inspectable and consistent - Conformance (get squad feedback on their ability to support)
 Feature for Keyrings (label it LTSR)
 Multi-Factor label it (LTSR)